sharabhshukla/tivra/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at **[INSERT_CONTACT_EMAIL]**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at **shuklasharabh@gmail.com**.
 All complaints will be reviewed and investigated promptly and fairly.

 All project team members are obligated to respect the privacy and security of the reporter of any incident.